Geraldojrcg/geraldojrcg/README.md

 ### Hey guys! 👋

-My name is Geraldo, I'm Full Stack developer with more than 4 years of experience.
+My name is Geraldo, I'm Full Stack developer with more than 6 years of experience.
 I have experience with the main technologies in the market.
-Currently I work as a Software Engineer at CI&T. I worked as Senior Mobile Developer at ioasys, as FullStack Node.js and Vue Developer at Zoox Smart Data, and in addition, I worked as CTO at VG Softwares, creator of the iFeira market delivery application.
+Currently I work as a Software Engineer at VTEX, I worked as Senior Software Developer at CI&T, as Senior Mobile Developer at ioasys, as FullStack Node.js and Vue Developer at Zoox Smart Data, and in addition, I worked as CTO at VG Softwares, creator of the iFeira market delivery application.
 I was part of the development team, working as a front-end developer, for the SmartMetropolis, Sapiencia and Noah projects, creating systems that are currently used internally and externally by the UFRN community.

 ### Most used languages and framewors: